 Dulle

-Objective and corrective reading of 'Dulle Griet' for the International Women's Day.
+Objective and corrective reading of the painting 'Dulle Griet' by Bruegel painted in 1563, for the International Women's Day.

 Bruegel, the title was given to this painying 40 years after it was

-When you have an objective look at some of the details, you can 'read' the painting for what it stand.
+When you have an objective look at some of the details, you can 'read' the painting for what is shown in it.

 - She

-is old, with grey hair her eyes wide open and looking traumatised
+is old, with grey hair her eyes wide open andmouth open.
+There is a metal helmet or something functioning as a helmet.

 - The haphazardly harness has a sleeve inside out.